KSU’s returning players mug for the camera at the end of spring workouts in April. (Photo from team’s Twitter feed.)

 There’s no doubt that next year’s team easily looks capable of another 20-win season.

-Can it contending the MAC?
-It depends a lot of the rest of the league.
+Can it contend in the MAC?
+It depends a lot on the rest of the league.
 MAC powers Central Michigan and Buffalo lost outstanding seniors but still have excellent rosters.
 Ohio is losing only one starter.
 Miami has a lot back.

 Other schools have good recruiting classes, too.
 In fact, a service called ASGR Basketball in January ranked KSU’s class only seventh best in the MAC.
 Of course, the same service ranked KSU eighth the year before, and the Flashes placed two players on the MAC’s all-freshman team and got 44 percent of their scoring from first-year players.